● Tapering is the theoretical reversal of Quantitative Easing (QE) policies

 From a historical perspective, Tapering has a relatively obvious impact on the following three types of assets:

-As the withdrawal of monetary stimulus policies, and the improvement of the economy, are not conducive to the price of gold.
+The withdrawal of monetary stimulus policies and the improvement of the economy, are not conducive to the price of gold.

 Reduced stimulus and interest rate hikes tend to push government bond yields up, raising the opportunity cost of holding non-yielding bullion.

 The Fed’s reduction in asset purchases directly affects the demand for U.S. Treasury bonds.

 Typically, yields would rise once the biggest buyer in the marketplace steps away, which could cause mortgage and refinance rates also to go up.
 But investors also take into account their expectations for inflation when buying Treasurys.